Grocery Supply Code and Supplier Agreements - Foodstuffs South Island

 Ranging and Shelf Allocation Principles

-As part of the new Code, we are also publishing our Ranging and Shelf Allocation principles (below):
+As part of the Code, please see our Ranging and Shelf Allocation principles (below):

 FSSI Product Ranging Principles